qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/tasks.rst

    Moreover always make sure that :class:`context <qgis.core.QgsProcessingContext>` and :class:`feedback <qgis.core.QgsProcessingFeedback>` live for at
-   least as long as the *QgsTask*s that use them.
-For QGIS will crash if, upon completion of a task, *QgsTaskManager* fails to access the *context* and *feedback* against which the task was scheduled.
+   least as long as the *QgsTask* instances that use them.
+QGIS will crash if, upon completion of a task, *QgsTaskManager* fails to access the *context* and *feedback* against which the task was scheduled.